waleedafifi90/learning-journal/html.md

 </html>
 ```

-Each tag in HTML must havr a close tag `<p></p>` and every tag can have one attribute or more like if I need to say the this `<p>` language is English  so the tag will be like this
+Each tag in HTML must have a close tag `<p></p>` and every tag can have one or more attribute like if I need to say that this `<p>` language is English  so the tag will be like this
 ```
 <p lang="en-us"> Waleed A. Afifi </p>
 ```